 Andrew Kotzen is a dynamic young singer/actor/dancer whose star is on the rise.
-Upcoming, he’ll be spreading Christmas cheer as Hermie in Tuacahn Center for the Arts’ production of Rudolph the Red Nosed Reindeer.
-Future engagements include Titanic with Fulton Theatre and Maine State Music Theatre.
+His most recent engagements include spreading Christmas cheer as Hermey in Tuacahn Center for the Performing Arts’ production of Rudolph the Red Nosed Reindeerand Titanic with Fulton Theatre and Maine State Music Theatre.

 Originally from Massachusetts, Andrew began his performing career at the young age of six.
 He trained extensively at Walnut Hill School for the Arts in Natick, Massachusetts and spent his Summers at Stagedoor Manor Performing Arts Training Center.
 Kotzen earned a Bachelor of Music from the industry-leading Music Theatre program at Baldwin Wallace University.
 An avid Broadway historian, Andrew resides in New York City where he teaches for Childs Play in Dumbo and The Piano School of New York.